 Normally, we take the outdoors for granted.
 There is grass to be cut and leaves to be raked.
 Then one day we walk out into the field and suddenly we sense a beauty, a power, the indwelling glory of nature.
-No one will see anything happen to us, but something important has occurred.
+No one will see anything happen to us.
+There is no thunder, but something important has occurred.
 Nature is no longer simply a resource to be used but a divine gift which we feel compelled to protect from those who have not sensed that "God is in this place and I knew it not."

 When friendship becomes love, not lust but love, that, too, is a revelation.
 When the burdened soul touches the life force, God, and finds strength flowing into his soul, that, too, is revelation.
 When the mind wrestles with the conditions of our lives and suddenly the pieces fall together and replace conventional wisdoms, that, too, is revelation.

-When a sage was asked, where is God, he answered, God is wherever men will let happened something new was perceived.
-I like the phrase of Abraham Heschel who described
+When a sage was asked, where is God, he answered, God is wherever men will let Him in.
+Many an ancient Israelite prophet, sage and storyteller let God in, and when this happened something new was perceived.
+I like the phrase of Abraham Heschel, a contemporary thinker, who described Sinai as "a moment in which God was not alome." - But what of their errors?